JAIIB IE & IFS Easiest Way to Cover Syllabus & Study Tips

-What Is the IE & IFS Paper in JAIIB?
+What is the IE & IFS paper in JAIIB?

 The IE & IFS paper focuses on the structure of the Indian economy and its financial system.
 It includes topics such as banking operations, regulatory systems, and financial markets.
 Mastering this paper is crucial for gaining a strong understanding of how India’s economy and financial systems work.